CameronCombs578/Knowledge-Base-Combs/content/americas-habitats-animals/americas-fish.md

 ---
 # Introduction

+>"In every drop of water, there is a story of life."
+>— Leena Arif

 Fish are creatures that live underwater and in environments unlike animals on the surface.
 These creatures are cold-blooded, limbless, and breathe underwater.
 This section covers fish habitats and adaptations in the Americas.
 ### Habitats